 MENU –> 5 –> Release (The shutter will be released even if the subject is out of focus – Better for Low Light Photography)

 Bracket Order – Selecting the Darkest of the set first, makes the set easier to identify the Bracketed Set on your computer.

 MENU –> 5 –> Bracket Order –> - –> 0 –> + (Darkest, Standard, Lightest)

 Function Menu Set – This allows you to set up Commonly Used Menu Functions under the Fn or Function Button.

 MENU –> 6 –> Function Menu Set –> Set Your Commonly Used Menu Items

-Some Functions don’t apply to Shooting in RAW, so Meta’s Simplified RAW Function Menu Settings:
+Many Functions have No Effect when shooting in RAW, so here’s Meta’s Simplified RAW Function Menu Settings:

 2 –> If you Leave this entire section Blank, only the bottom row will show up in the camera’s display.